peterflynn/xd-artboard-quicknav/README.md

 ## How to install this plugin

 1. Launch XD and go to _Plugins > Discover Plugins_
-2. Search for "Artboard QuickNav"
+2. Search for "Artboard Quick Navigate"
 3. Click Install

 If you have any problems, please report an issue at https://github.com/peterflynn/xd-artboard-quicknav/issues.